-Shalabasana is a very effective pose when it comes to strengthening your back and increase flexibility of your spine.
-It works your arms and shoulders, massages your inner organs and tones your abdominal at the same time.
+Shalabasana is a very effective pose when it comes to strengthening your back and increasing flexibility of your spine.
+It works your arms and shoulders, massages your inner organs and tones your abdominals at the same time.

 MARICHYASANA C & SUPINE TWIST

-Releases stiffness in your lower back.
-Make sure, you are grounding your sit bones propperly.
-I you feel like you are rounding the lumbar spine, use height under your buttock.
+you feel like you are rounding the lumbar spine, use height under

-This twists does not only release tension in your back, but it also works your inner organs.
+This twists not only releases tension in your back, but it also works your inner organs.
 It can help with constipation and has positive effects on your liver.

-In the Supine Twist your back is supported lying on the floor.
-If you feel uncomfort in the pose, bring your hips more out to the opposite side you are twisting and/or bring your knees more down, away from your upper body.
+In the Supine Twist, your back is supported lying on the floor.
+If you feel discomfort in the pose, bring your hips more out to the opposite side you are twisting and/or bring your knees further down, away from your upper body.

 SETU BANDHASANA (prop: Block)

-The bridge pose stretches the front of the body whilst it is strengthening the back.
+The bridge pose stretches the front of the body while strengthening the back.
 Work it dynamically, lifting from the base of your spine vertebra by vertebra, coming down the same way.
 You can approach this Asana therapeutically by using a block or bolster under your sacrum, resting your lower back.
-This will still give you the many benefits of the posture without putting any stress to your lower back.
+This will still give you the many benefits of the posture without putting any stress on your lower back.

 SUPTA HASTA PADANGUSTASANA

-Join our classes focusing on different topics and Yoga practices.
-We also offer private sessions, as well as workshops not only on Asana practice, but also on Yoga philosophy.
+If you would like to learn more and deepen your practice with us, join our classes focusing on different topics and Yoga practices.
+We also give private sessions, as well as workshops not only on Asana practice, but also on Yoga philosophy.